How Long Does It Take a Humerus Fracture To Heal?

 Symptoms of a Broken Humerus

 The humerus connects the shoulder to the forearm.
 While anyone can break their humerus, doing so typically requires a significant impact to the area, such as a car accident or substantial fall.
-According to Cleveland Clinic, up to 10 percent of bones broken are the humerus.
+According to Cleveland Clinic, humerus breaks account for up to 10 percent of broken bones

 The most common symptoms of a humeral fracture include: